Minw913/minw913.github.io/_pages/projects.md

       <ul>
         <li>How can we fully leverage GTFS, IC card, and socioeconomic data to achieve spatiotemporal clustering of OD trips and provide more granular demand analysis for transportation planning?</li>
-        <li>How can we incorporate real-time data and historical trends to capture dynamic travel demand using spatiotemporal analysis?</li>
         <li>How can environmental factors (e.g., carbon emissions, noise pollution) be considered into the model to optimize the sustainability of public transportation?</li>
         <li>How can machine learning algorithms be utilized to perform data-driven modeling without predefined assumptions, enhancing the model's flexibility?</li>
         <li>......</li>